Silver Spirit - Cruise Ship, Europe

 Silver Spirit construction

-The ship was given its name in March 2008 and will be the largest in the Silversea fleet – although it is small for a ship of its kind.
-It is Silversea Cruises's first new build since 2001's Silver Whisper.
-The ship's gross tonnage is 36,000t and it is 195m long.
+The ship was given its name in March 2008 and is the largest in the Silversea fleet – although it is small for a ship of its kind.
+It is Silversea Cruises’ first new build since 2001’s Silver Whisper.
+The ship’s gross tonnage is 36,000t and it is 195m long.
 It has a moulded breadth of 26.5m and a maximum speed of 21kt.

 The ship features two bow anchors, one spare anchor and two bow thrusters with controllable pitch propellers.
 There are also four electrically driven winches and the tank capacity is about 1,350m³.

-There is a diesel electric power plant satisfying the ship's total electrical requirements in addition to ship propulsion.
-It will be powered by two 8.5kw main propulsion electrical motors and two shafting lines each with a fixed pitch propeller.
+There is a diesel electric power plant satisfying the ship’s total electrical requirements in addition to ship propulsion.
+It is powered by two 8.5kw main propulsion electrical motors and two shafting lines each with a fixed pitch propeller.
 There is also one emergency generator diesel engine.

-Special attention has been paid to the design and construction of the vessel to limit noise generation and transmission.
+Special attention was paid to the design and construction of the vessel to limit noise generation and transmission.

 Safety equipment